hargoniX/master/thesis/thesis.typ

 This distinction between $Type u$ and $Prop$ generalizes to more than just inductive types.
-For example, the proposition $forall (n : "Nat") (p : "Nat" -> Prop). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types.
+For example, the proposition $forall (n : "Nat") (p : "Nat" -> Prop). p " " n$ is perfectly understandable to Nunchaku, despite involving dependent types in Lean.
 However, the type
 $(n : "Nat") -> "Fin" n$ needs to be changed, because Nunchaku cannot handle the dependency of
 $"Fin"$ on $n$.
-This shows that the reduction must only remove non-propositional dependent types, dependency in a propositional context is fine for Nunchaku.
+This shows that the reduction only needs to remove non-propositional dependent types;
+dependency in a propositional context is fine for Nunchaku.

 For handling proof terms, I make use of Lean's proof irrelevance.
 Because the concrete value of